rrouz/AncFlow/README.md

 The extracted subtree and respective MSA are used as input for GRASP via BNKIT.
 GRASP employs statistical models and maximum likelihood approaches to infer the most likely ancestral sequences at internal nodes of the subtree.

-## AncFlow And Protein Structure Prediction
+## AncFlow and Protein Structure Prediction
-AncFlow output ancestral sequences reconstructions are inteded for use by protein model prediction tools, like AlphaFold2, resolving the tertiary  structures of target nodes by their respective ancestral sequences.
+Ancestral sequences reconstructions can be use by protein model prediction tools, like AlphaFold2, to approximate the tertiary structures of target nodes by their derived sequences.